jordibayer/jordibayer.github.io/index.md

 ## Introduction

 Hello, my name is Jordi.
-I am passionate about technology, data, stock market analysis, and videogames.
+I am passionate about technology, data, stock market analysis and videogames.
 I obtained a degree in Business Administration from the Universitat Autònoma de Barcelona and a master's degree in Financial Management from the Universitat Pompeu Fabra.

 I did an Ironhack bootcamp (winner of the first edition of the IronDatathon - in-class competition similar to Kaggle contests) and previously was a senior auditor in KPMG for the financial sector.